 I've been told that DigiPen now uses Super Magical Jumping Dude in its ProjectFUN summer programming/game design courses for high schoolers.
 That's pretty cool.

 A video game where you play as a systems technician who is using a command-line interface to re-establish communications with the manned International Lunar Research Base and figure out what went wrong in the first place.

 An interactive multimedia application framework ("game engine") that I'm working on in my spare time.
-Right now I'm sketching out ideas, planning the architecture, and learning enough OpenGL to draw simple lines and polygons (which is all I need).
 It is going to be somewhat different from traditional game engines in that it is tailored to game designers.
-I'll release more details once I have something more concrete to show, but, if everything goes according to plan, it might change how people think about designing video games.
+Very much a work in progress; I'm designing the framework as I go.

 Attempt at creating a rival to Dotabuff, a Dota 2 player stats tracker.
 Eventually ceased progress once it became apparent that several database servers would be necessary to compete with Dotabuff.

 Brief experiment in creating a Dark Souls-inspired browser-based roguelike with asynchronous multiplayer elements.
 This was my first time really messing around with Node.js and HTML5 canvas.

 When Diablo III came out in the summer of 2012, my friend Cam and I were kind of disappointed with it, and set out to make our own loot-driven game.
 I spent the summer making a game engine and random loot system with C# and XNA, and Cam composed some music and designed the systems with me — which mostly consisted of coming up with material for the item name generator.
 After laying down the infrastructure, Cam moved to Korea, and the game went on hiatus indefinitely.
 Maybe one day we'll rewrite the whole thing from scratch and work on it again — some parts of the codebase are terrible and should not be read by anyone.